aviralmishra/ng-stockview/Readme.md

 # stockview
-StockView is a responsive and interactive finance application build using Angular 1, Node.JS, HTML, Bootstrap, Gulp and Bower.
+StockView is a responsive and interactive finance application built using Angular 1, Node.JS, HTML, Bootstrap, Less, Gulp and Bower.

 It allows the user to: